 10 Fun Breastfeeding Factoids

 Do you know some breastfeeding factoids?
-While on this blog I am trying to put some knowledgeable information for you, I also want it to be fun.
-I know that being a mom is a very hard job and we need a break from time to time.
-That’s why I came up with the idea of writing this post.
-Post about some funny, interesting (or both) factoids about breastfeeding.
+While I am trying to put some knowledgeable information on this blog for you, I also want it to be fun.
+Being a mom is a tough job; we need a break occasionally.

-Breastfeeding datas
+Breastfeeding data

 The percentage of moms who successfully breastfeed their children is about 75%.
 Most mothers stop breastfeeding at around 11 months.
-The average woman breastfeeds for about nine months, but some women do it for much longer than that, and others do it for less time—it depends on the individual!
+The average woman breastfeeds for about nine months, but some do it for much longer than that, and others do it for less timeāit depends on the individual!

 Five disadvantages of breastfeeding